SynthstromAudible/DelugeFirmware/docs/features/automation_view.md

 - edit existing note row sounds in a kit (e.g. change the sample)
 - add new rows in a kit
 - re-arrange rows in a kit
+- enter the Automation Editor in Automation Arranger View if you are currently auditioning a clip

 ## Parameter Selection